 Rectangular Rapid Flashing Beacon - Sections 950.2, 951.2, 952.2, 953.2, 954.2, 956.2(d), and 1103.3(o), or otherwise indicated on the approved plans.

-935.3 CONSTRUCTION—Attach signs to supports, as shown on the Standards Drawing for post mounted signs, Type A, B, C, D, or E, as appropriate.
+935.3 CONSTRUCTION—Attach signs to supports for post mounted signs, Type A, B, C, D, or E or traffic signal support or luminaire supports, as shown on the Standards Drawing.

 Remove existing signs only if indicated.
-Signs that are removed become property of Contractor unless otherwise indicated.
+Signs that are removed become property of PennDOT unless otherwise indicated.

-Band signs or brackets to vertical portion of signal poles or luminaire supports.
+.

 When mounting as a secondary sign below another sign, install sign at a minimum height of 5 feet on conventional highways in rural area; at 7 feet on conventional highways, on business, commercial, and residential streets where parking or pedestrian movements are likely to occur, or where other obstructions exist; and at 5 feet on expressways and freeways.
 Height is measured as the difference in elevation between near roadway edge surface and sign bottom.

-Erect signs level, position correctly on sign brackets, and attach firmly with the necessary mounting hardware as shown in the Standard Drawings or otherwise indicated on the approved plans.
+Erect signs in a level position, set correctly on sign brackets, and attach firmly with the necessary mounting hardware as shown in the Standard Drawings or otherwise indicated on the approved plans.

 Erect signs by a method that does not twist, bend, or otherwise deform the signs.
 Repair or replace damaged signs.